mangal-interactions/mangal-schemes/README.md

 To check that the schemes validate, download [`jsonlint`][jlint], and run `make`.
 It should return with no errors.
 If it's not the case, correct the schemes.

 Stable versions of the specification will be tagged, using the *release* system.
+Any version number *lower* than `1.0` means that the specification is functionnal, but not frozen.
+Any version number higher than, or equal to, `1.0`, means that future version will be backward compatible (see below).

 ## Informations on update